anushree199/axi-project/README.md

 The below explains the purpose, structure, functionality, and security implications of the Dockerfile used in the SuperService project.

 What Is This Dockerfile For?
-This Dockerfile defines a multi-stage Docker build for a secure, production-friendly container image of a .NET 8 Web API project called SuperService.
+This Dockerfile defines a multi-stage Docker build for a secure, development-friendly container image of a .NET 8 Web API project called SuperService.
 It handles:

 * Building and publishing the .NET application
 * Running it on a lightweight, secure runtime